HEADLINES

 CORRECTIONS: The newspaper’s policy is to promptly publish any factual corrections or clarifications that might create an incorrect impression of any news story.
 Corrections for content appearing online only typically are acknowledged in end notes or highlighted sections of the original story text.
 Other corrections typically are anchored for readers’ convenience in the Opinion section of the printed and online paper.
 Requests for corrections or clarifications should be sent to the appropriate contacts listed above.

-COPYRIGHT: Hoch Publishing possesses copyright on all news stories and photos and, along with each advertiser, possess joint copyright over advertisements placed.
+COPYRIGHT: Hoch Publishing possesses copyright on all news stories and photos and, along with each advertiser, possesses joint copyright over advertisements placed.
 Additional rights may be possessed by Metro Creative Graphics Inc. and others.
 No portion of this newspaper, either advertising or news, may be reproduced in any form without express written permission from the publisher.

 OWNERSHIP: Marion County Record, Hillsboro Star-Journal, and Peabody Gazette-Bulletin are published weekly, every Wednesday, by Hoch Publishing, the county’s only fully accredited member of Kansas Press Association and are the only newspapers qualified to publish official notices in Marion County.
 Hoch Publishing has no lienholders and is 91.4% owned in trust by the editor and publisher.
 The remainder is owned by former employees who serve as directors.
 Directors are Eric Meyer, president; Donna Bernhardt, secretary; Melvin Honeyield; and Jean Stuchlik.

-Email: | Also visit: Hillsboro Star-Journal and Peabody Gazette-Bulletin | © 2025 Hoch Publishing
+Email: | Also visit: Hillsboro Star-Journal and Peabody Gazette-Bulletin | © 2026 Hoch Publishing

 BACK TO TOP